azzurraseabunny/https-azzurraseabunny.github.io/src/content/blog/storyboard.md

 ## put 2nd storyboard exam here (Blender)

 This is an animatic of one of my stories, Seraphic Monolith! this particular sequence includes more fast-paced shots!
+I never really took the time to find reference videos for this but I'd say it turned out okay for someone that just started making animatics on blender! :0 I'm still sure that i can do better with reference videos

 <div class="video-container">
   <video controls>